-Delivery Implications n/a n/a Implications of Plan B on dependencies n/a n/a Reason for rejecting other options n/a n/a Reason for selecting Plan B n/a n/a Source from which other options are drawn n/a n/a Potential Alternatives n/a Although a Plan B is desirable, there are no Plan B Required?
-(Yes / No) Ž Yes Impact on the strategy if risk occurs?
-(Low, Med, High) Medium Mid Likelihood of risk occuring?
-(Low, Med, High) Low High Risk(s): what can get in the way of implementing the policy?
+14. Delivery Implications n/a n/a n/a 13.Implications of Plan B on dependencies u/a n/a n/a 12.
+Reason for rejecting other options n/a n/a n/a 11.
+Reason for selecting Plan B n/a n/a n/a Source from which other options are drawn n/a n/a n/a 9.
+Potential Alternatives n/a n/a Although a Plan B is desirable, there are no other options to 8.
+Plan B Required?
+(Yes / No) 2 O N Yes 7.Impact on the strategy if risk occurs?
+(Low, Med, High) Med Medium Mid 6.
+Likelihood of risk occurring?
+(Low, Med, High) Pow Low High 5.
+Risk(s): what can get in the way of implementing the policy?
+Risk (i) Policies unsuccessful in implementing the town centre first approach to new town centres.
 Large scale residential development in the Latimer and Kensal areas does not occur.
-Centres therefore decline relatively to our competitors We are unable to accommodate the additional retail floorspace Central to the delivery of the strategy vision?
-Yes Yes Dependency: if this policy is not implemented, what may not happen on the ground as a result? areas which contain the mix of uses need by residents and visitors to the Borough may decline.
-The vision to create a borough that contains a diverse mix of uses will be difficult to acchieve if our town centres are not the driver for this.
+Risk (i) Centres therefore decline relatively to our competitors Risk (i) We are unable to accommodate the additional 4.
+Central to the delivery of the strategy vision? Ş, Yes Yes 3.
+Dependency: if this policy is not implemented, what may not happen on the ground as a result? a) The viability and diversity of the Borough's town centres as highly accessible areas which contain the mix of uses need by residents and visitors to the Borough may decline.
+The vision to create a borough that contains a diverse mix of uses will be difficult to achieve if our town centres are not the driver for this.
 The Latimer and Kensal areas will not benefit from new centres which will serve the day-to-day needs of residents, with residents having to make do with existing provision in the area.
-These centres will only be required if the redevelopment of the areas occur The town centres maintaining their distinct characters and functions will be difficult to achieve.
-The vision to create a borough that contains a diverse mix of uses will be difficult to achieve if our town centres are not the driver for this The retail expenditure that cannot be accommodated within existing centres, or by Policy Retail Development with town centres(Policy CF2) Diversity of uses within town centres (Policy CF3) ğ 4
+These centres will only be required if the areas occur a) The town centres maintaining their distinct characters and functions will be difficult to achieve.
+The vision to create a borough that contains a diverse mix of uses will be difficult to achieve if our town centres are not the driver for this a) The retail expenditure that cannot be accommodated within existing centres, or by the 2.
+Policy Location of new shop uses (Policy CF1) Retail Development with town centres(Policy CF2) Diversity of uses within town centres (Policy CF3) 2 6.
+4